Daw Kyan: Later years

 Kyan continued serving as an advisor to the Ministry of Industry No. 1, from 1986 to 1991, for the six-volume set The History of Myanmar Industrial Interprises.

 In 1991, Kyan joined the Myanmar Language Commission as a full-time member.
 She also became a representative of Amyotha Hluttaw to draft new constitution of Myanmar in 1993.

 From 2002 to 2005, Kyan was a member of steering committee for the doctorate program at History Department of Yangon University.

 Kyan was awarded the Medal (First Class) for Excellent Performance in the Field of Arts in 2006 and the Sithu title, one of the highest civilian decoration, in 2012 by the Burmese government.

 Centenary and death

-On 7 July 2018, Kyan's hundredth birthday was held at the Sarpay Beikman hall in Yangon led by the Minister for Information, Pe Myint, and a book Centenary History Devi Sayamagyi Daw Kyan was released.
+On 7 July 2018, Kyan's hundredth birthday was celebrated at the Sarpay Beikman hall in Yangon led by the Minister for Information, Pe Myint, and a book Centenary History Devi Sayamagyi Daw Kyan was released.

 Kyan died on 16 November 2019 in room 202, No. 5, Yadanamon road, Hlaing Township, Yangon.